Benjamin F. Cheatham

-Benjamin Franklin "Frank" Cheatham (October 20, 1820 – September 4, 1886) was a Tennessee planter, California gold miner, and a general in the Confederate States Army during the American Civil War.
-He served in the Army of Tennessee, inflicting many casualties on Gen. Sherman at Kennesaw Mountain, Georgia, but taking the blame for General Schofield's escape at Spring Hill, Tennessee – a major factor in the Confederate defeat at Franklin, Tennessee.
+Benjamin Franklin Cheatham (October 20, 1820 – September 4, 1886) was a Confederate general during the American Civil War.
+He served in the Army of Tennessee, inflicting many casualties on Gen. Sherman at Kennesaw Mountain, Georgia, but took the blame for General Schofield's escape at Spring Hill – a major factor in the Confederate defeat at Franklin, Tennessee in 1864.
+Later in life, he became a gold miner in California and a plantation owner in his home state of Tennessee.

 Early life and education

-Cheatham was born in Nashville, Tennessee on a plantation called Westover, which in its prime consisted of three thousand acres (12 km2).
+Cheatham was born in Nashville, Tennessee, on a plantation called Westover, which in its prime consisted of three thousand acres (12 km2).
 He was born into two of the most prominent families of the middle Tennessee elite of the slave society.
 His mother was descended from General James Robertson, the founder of Nashville and "father" of Middle Tennessee, who came from Virginia.
 The Cheathams had been in middle Tennessee for two generations and become established as plantation owners, lawyers, doctors and mayors of the city.

 Antebellum years

-At the start of the Mexican–American War, Cheatham joined the 1st Tennessee Infantry Regiment as a captain and finished the war having been promoted to Colonel of the 3rd Tennessee.
+At the start of the Mexican–American War, Cheatham joined the 1st Tennessee Infantry Regiment as a captain and finished the war having been promoted to colonel of the 3rd Tennessee.
 He moved to California in 1849 for the Gold Rush, but returned to Tennessee in 1853.

 He managed his plantation and served as a brigadier general in the Tennessee militia.